albomonaco/learning-awk/README.md

  If you don't have, install using:
  ### Ubuntu
-> sudo apt-get update && sudo apt-get install gwak
+> sudo apt-get update && sudo apt-get install gawk

  ### macOS
 > brew install gawk